ansible/ansible/docs/docsite/rst/user_guide/vault.rst

 Result::

-    Reading plaintext input from stdin. (ctrl-d to end input)
+    Reading plaintext input from stdin. (ctrl-d to end input, twice if your content does not already have a new line)
     db_password: !vault |
               $ANSIBLE_VAULT;1.2;AES256;dev
               61323931353866666336306139373937316366366138656131323863373866376666353364373761